 Set on the banks of the River Thames and in the shadow of Windsor Castle, the racecourse at Windsor is famed for its beautiful setting, immaculate lawns and friendly, intimate atmosphere.

-Windsor hosts racing throughout the summer into autumn, the majority of which takes place during their regular Monday evening meetings.
+Windsor hosts racing throughout the summer and into the autumn, the majority of which takes place during their regular Monday evening meetings.

 It is one of only two figure-of-eight courses in the United Kingdom, the other being Fontwell Park.